andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

 The afternoons also filled up - hackathons, demos, cross-country skiing, and more.
 This all self-organised.
 Lunches and dinners self-organised too.

 ---

+We'd also built a community - in the intervening 53 months of the year we kept up with each other on slack and email.

+---